17 zip codes·Updated June 2026

 Most affordable major city in Florida and the largest by land area in the lower 48.
-The rent in one zip code tells you absolutely nothing about the next one — city-wide averages are useless here.
-You need rental comps at the neighborhood level or you're guessing.
+Rent in one zip code tells you nothing about the next.
+City-wide averages are useless here.
+Neighborhood-level comps are the only way to price anything.

 Median Asking Rent